plone/training/mastering_plone/dexterity_2.rst

         permission="zope2.View"
         />

-Note the relative Python path :py:class:`..interfaces.IPloneconfSiteLayer`.
-It is equivalent to the absolute path :py:class:`ploneconf.site.interfaces.IPloneconfSiteLayer`.
+Note the relative Python path :class:`..interfaces.IPloneconfSiteLayer`.
+It is equivalent to the absolute path :class:`ploneconf.site.interfaces.IPloneconfSiteLayer`.

 .. seealso::